Bobs & LoLo: Connecting The Dots (2011)

 In May 2011, Bobs & LoLo released their fourth album, Connecting The Dots.
 This album's content was aimed at inspiring kids to observe, explore and connect with the world around them, and how connections exist between different things and people.
 The songs have themes of social and familial connections, environmental awareness, and individual awareness.
 Connecting The Dots was nominated for a 2011 Western Canadian Music Alliance (WCMA) award for Best Children's Recording of the Year.
-It also earned Bobs & LoLo their 2nd Juno nomination.
+It also earned Bobs & LoLo their second Juno nomination.

 Wave Your Antlers (2014)

 In late 2014, Bobs & LoLo released their fifth album, a Christmas venture, Wave Your Antlers.
 It featured traditional Christmas classics as well as original Bobs & LoLo holiday songs.
-Wave Your Antlers went on to be nominated for a Juno in 2015 for Children's Album of the Year, the duos 3rd such nomination.
+Wave Your Antlers went on to be nominated for a Juno in 2015 for Children's Album of the Year, the duo's third such nomination.

 Dirty Feet (2015)

-On July 31 of 2015, Bobs & LoLo released their sixth album, Dirty Feet, their first major label release with Nettwerk Records.
+On July 31, 2015, Bobs & LoLo released their sixth album, Dirty Feet, their first major label release with Nettwerk Records.
 The album's content was inspired by summer days, imaginative play and finding adventure in every day.
-Dirty Feet went on to be nominated for a Juno in 2016 for Children's Album of the Year, the duos 4th such nomination.
+Dirty Feet went on to be nominated for a Juno in 2016 for Children's Album of the Year, the duo's fourth such nomination.